To file VA disability claim and receive compensation, you must have all of the following:

 Previously Denied Claims

-If you have previously been denied a claim for disability compensation and that decision has become final, meaning the one year appeals period has run out, you can request to have that claimed be Re-opened.
+Suppose you have previously been denied a claim for disability compensation and that decision has become final, meaning the one-year appeals period has run out.
+In that case, you can request to have that claim to be Re-opened.
 In order to be able to re-open a previously denied claim, you must submit “New and Material” evidence.
-This means evidence which is “new,” or was previously not before the decision maker, and “material,” which is evidence that bare directly on the fact as to why the previous claim was denied.
-Once you have submitted “new and material” evidence and VA re-opens your claim, they again have a “Duty to Assist,” and your claim will go to the pre-Determination Team for development, then to the Rating activity, and Post Determination Team, just as a claim for increase or an initial claim would.
-Keep in mind that by simply submitting “new and Material” evidence doesn’t mean that your claim will actually be granted.
+This means evidence that is “new,” or was previously not before the decision maker, and “material,” which is evidence that bare directly on the fact as to why the previous claim was denied.
+Once you have submitted “new and material” evidence and VA re-opens your claim, they again have a “Duty to Assist,” and your claim will go to the pre-Determination Team for development, then to the Rating activity.
+Post Determination Team, just as a claim for increase or an initial claim would.
+Remember that submitting “new and Material” evidence doesn’t mean your claim will actually be granted.
 It just means that there is enough prima facia evidence to warrant another look by the VA!

 The Board of Veterans Appeals (BVA)

-If you have received a decision from VA and sent the Notice of Disagreement to your Regional Office, and have either received a Statement of the Case or a Supplemental Statement of the Case from either a Decision Review Officer or the rating activity, you can further appeal the decision to the Board of Veterans Appeals by sending your Regional Office what is known as VA Form 9.
+Suppose you have received a decision from VA and sent the Notice of Disagreement to your Regional Office and have either received a Statement of the Case or a Supplemental Statement of the Case from either a Decision Review Officer or the rating activity.
+In that case, you can further appeal the decision to the Board of Veterans Appeals by sending your Regional Office what is known as VA Form 9.
 By sending your regional office VA Form 9, you are what is called “perfecting” your appeal.
 Keep in mind that you only have 60 days from the date of the SOC or SSOC to submit this.
 Otherwise, the decision becomes final!
-Once the regional office receives your VA Form 9, they will certify your claim to be forwarded to the BVA and you will be put on the docket.
-During the time the C-file is being certified to be sent to the BVA, the claimant can submit addition evidence to support their claim.
-Once the C-file actually leaves the regional office of jurisdiction to the BVA, then the claimant has 90 days to submit any addition evidence.
+Once the regional office receives your VA Form 9, they will certify your claim to be forwarded to the BVA, and you will be put on the docket.
+During the time the C-file is being certified to be sent to the BVA, the claimant can submit additional evidence to support their claim.
+Once the C-file leaves the regional office of jurisdiction to the BVA, the claimant has 90 days to submit any additional evidence.